Running async spatial tests with pytest-asyncio

 data = await f.read()

-# their sidecars staged into /vsimem/ as well.
+# Multi-file formats (Shapefile .shx/.dbf) need their sidecars staged in /vsimem/ too.

 try: